2025 Dutch general election

 Early general elections were held in the Netherlands on 29 October 2025 to elect the members of the House of Representatives.
 The elections had been expected to be held in 2028, but a snap election was called after the Schoof cabinet collapsed due to the Party for Freedom (PVV) withdrawing from the coalition.
-The margin of votes and seats between the winning and second placed parties, Democrats 66 (D66) and PVV, was the smallest since the size of Parliament was last enlarged in 1956.
+The margin of votes between the first and second placed parties, Democrats 66 (D66) and PVV, was the smallest since 1956.

-The social liberal D66 and the right-wing populist PVV ended up jointly being the largest parties, each winning 26 seats in the House.
-D66 experienced their best-ever result in general elections.
-The parties that were part of the Schoof cabinetthe PVV, the People's Party for Freedom and Democracy (VVD), New Social Contract (NSC), and the Farmer–Citizen Movement (BBB)all lost seats, with NSC losing all 20 of their seats.
+And for the first time since the size of Parliament was last enlarged in 1956, those two leading parties, the social liberal D66 and the right-wing populist PVV, tied in seat counts, each winning 26 seats in the House.
+D66 achieved their best-ever result in a general election.
+The parties that were part of the Schoof cabinetthe PVV, the People's Party for Freedom and Democracy (VVD), New Social Contract (NSC), and the Farmer–Citizen Movement (BBB)all lost seats, with NSC receiving a mere fraction of its last vote count and losing all 20 of its seats.
 The Christian Democratic Appeal (CDA) and JA21 made significant gains, with the CDA gaining 13 seats and JA21 gaining 8.

 Background

 The 2023 Dutch general election resulted in losses for all parties in the fourth Rutte cabinet.
 The Party for Freedom (PVV) became the largest party in the House of Representatives for the first time and then formed a coalition with the People's Party for Freedom and Democracy (VVD), New Social Contract (NSC) and the Farmer–Citizen Movement (BBB).
 The Schoof cabinet with the independent Dick Schoof as prime minister was sworn in on 2 July 2024.
-On 3 June 2025, PVV left the coalition due to disagreements over asylum policy, leading to Schoof submitting the resignation of the cabinet.
+On 3 June 2025, PVV left the coalition due to disagreements over asylum policy; this led to Schoof submitting the resignation of the cabinet.

 A snap election was called for 29 October 2025; prior to this, the next general election had been scheduled for 15 March 2028.
 On 23 August 2025, NSC also left the coalition, citing disagreements over sanctions against Israel for the Gaza war.
 On 12 June 2025, the Labour Party and GroenLinks agreed to participate with one shared candidate list again and to merge their parties in 2026.

-Three incumbent parliamentary parties had a change in their lead candidate since the 2023 election.
+Three current parliamentary parties had a change in their lead candidate since the 2023 election.
 Jimmy Dijk replaced Lilian Marijnissen as Socialist Party (SP) leader less than a month after the election, while Thierry Baudet stepped down for Lidewij de Vos to be the lead candidate of Forum for Democracy (FvD), and Eddy van Hijum was chosen as lead candidate of NSC after Pieter Omtzigt and Nicolien van Vroonhoven both stepped down.